Hafsah-Robleh/chatbot/README.md

 # chatbot
-a repo for a simple chatbot built with python and Open AI's 3.5 model
+a repository for a simple chatbot built with Python and OpenAI's 3.5 model